unibonn/htcondor-bonn/docs/_exercises/6_running_a_dag.md

 If all went well, you should find `render_results` and a final `.mp4` movie file.
 Copy them to your local machine to watch them.
 How does the quality compare to the still images we rendered before?

+> :leopard: If you are the first to arrive here, you may want to play a bit more with DAGs.
+You could, for example, render the other movie, but first intentionally "break" the `make_video` job,
+> e.g. by editing the shell script and making it return a bad exit status (`exit 1`) before doing anything.
+> How does DAGMAN react to this (check the logs)?
+Can you continue the DAG from where it left off after "fixing" the shell script again by reverting it to the original state?

 {% include footer_exercises.html %}